-Honor Policy
+9. Honor Policy

-- All exams, homework, and project assignments are subject to the honor code.
-This means that placing your name on an exam or an assignment implicitly pledges that you abided by the terms of the honor code. - The homework assignments are to be done alone.
+- All exams, homework, and project assignments are subject to this Honor policy.
+This means that placing your name on an exam or an assignment implicitly pledges that you abided by the terms of this policy. - The homework assignments are to be done alone.
 Any malpractice (e.g., reporting fraudulent data, copying another student's solution, plagiarism) will be treated as an Honor Code violation. - For the project, collaboration with other people or groups is allowed, but collaboration does not mean copying each others' solutions.
 Such collaboration should be limited to discussing concepts.
 You must understand the project that you turn in and be able to explain and defend it.